SK-105 Kürassier: Design and development

 This vehicle is specifically designed for mountainous terrain and has an improved climbing capability compared to heavier main battle tanks.

 In 2014, all production and support rights on SK-105 were acquired from General Dynamics Europe Land System (GDELS) by the Belgian company DUMA Engineering Group.
 The company is supporting current users of SK-105 and derivatives and offering retrofit programs.

-In January 2023, Freddy Versluys, CEO of OIP Sensor Systems, claims to have 112 SK-105s stored in hangers in Tournai, Belgium, "in good condition" and "easily repaired" for potential deployment to Ukraine, but presently unavailable because politicians based in Vienna, Austria, have not so far approved these tanks for re-export.
+In January 2023, Freddy Versluys, CEO of OIP Sensor Systems, claims to have 112 SK-105s stored in hangars in Tournai, Belgium, "in good condition" and "easily repaired" for potential deployment to Ukraine, but presently unavailable because politicians based in Vienna, Austria, have not so far approved these tanks for re-export.